edumarin/edumarin.github.io/_pages/about.md

 I am also a collaborator professor at the Universitat Oberta de Catalunya (UOC).

 My research interests lie in the areas of Networks and Security.
-Currently, my work focuses on the security of new networking and computing paradigms such as Software Defined Networking (SDN), P4, Network Function Virtualisation (NFV), Containers or Serverless Computing.
+Currently, my work focuses on the security of new networking and computing paradigms such as Software Defined Networking (SDN), Network Function Virtualisation (NFV), programmable data planes (e.g., through P4), containers or serverless computing.

 In 2018, I obtained a PhD degree from the [COSIC research group](https://www.esat.kuleuven.be/cosic/) (KU Leuven, Belgium) under the supervision of Prof Bart Preneel and Dr Dave Singelée.
 My doctoral thesis is entitled [Security and Privacy of Implantable Medical Devices](https://www.esat.kuleuven.be/cosic/publications/thesis-302.pdf).